Skip to main

 Applying for a Degree in School Psychology

-The school psychology program faculty admit highly-qualified individuals who will enrich the program’s commitment to a diverse student population.
+The school psychology program faculty admit highly-qualified individuals.
 Students are selected on the basis of their compatibility with the overall goals of the school psychology program and to the profession.
 Our intention is to select students whose professional goals, interests, and expertise match the available resources within the school psychology program.
 Program completion rates are high.
-The program faculty are committed to offering a high quality program and makes every effort to facilitate student progress.
-For detailed information on how to apply, click our admissions link.
+The program faculty are committed to offering a high-quality program and makes every effort to facilitate student progress.

 State Authorization & Licensure